Thanks, everybody, for being here during the Rush Honeymoon Week.

 Self-employed, forget it.

-Generally speaking, uh to get unemployment benefits, you have to be unemployed through no fault of your own, generally through something like a layoff.
+Generally speaking, to get unemployment benefits, you have to be unemployed through no fault of your own, generally through something like a layoff.

-I mean, they're there are general federal guidelines, I knew, but when it came down to it, I remember, you know, then when I had my you know flirtation with that there in the uh final weeks of nineteen eighty-eight.
+But when it came down to it, I remember when I had my little flirtation with that there in the final weeks of 1988, that it was very much a Tennessee thing, man.

-And it was weird, even though I knew that the uh that employers pay insurance on this, and it wasn't, you know, like like being on the public dole, it still felt really weird.
+And it was weird, even though I knew that employers pay insurance on this and it wasn't like being on the public dole.

-And the really weird thing was here I am, a talk show guy, missed the 1988 elections.
+And the really weird thing was, here I am, a talk show guy, missed the 1988 elections.

 So whatever affiliate you're listening to, thanks.